ovsw/airtable-attachment-from-image-url/README.md

    Where:
    - `AIRTABLE_ACCESS_TOKEN`: Your Airtable API key (found in your account settings)
    - `AIRTABLE_BASE_ID`: Your Airtable base ID (found in the API documentation when viewing your base)
-   - `AIRTABLE_TABLE_NAME`: The name of your table containing the images
+   - `AIRTABLE_TABLE_NAME`: The name of your table containing the images (you can use spaces, no quote marks needed)

 ## Configuration